 The Corporation is not required to have and does not have an executive committee of the Board of Directors.
 The Corporation has an audit committee of the Board of Directors (the "Audit Committee") comprised of Ronald Leslie, Eli Fathi and Arunas Slekys.
 The Audit Committee's charter is attached as Appendix "A" to this Management Proxy Circular.
-All members of the Audit Committee are independent and financially literate.
-Below is a description of the education and experience that makes each member of the audit committee financially literate:
+All members of the Audit Committee are independent

 Ronald Leslie holds a Bachelor of Commerce, has been a member of the Institute of Chartered Accountants since 1988 and is currently a partner of a public accounting firm.
-Eli Fathi holds an Electrical Engineering degree and a Master of Science degree, is the CEO of MindBridge Analytics Inc., has served on the boards of directors of a number of community and high-tech associations and has been involved in a number of task forces and committees on outsourcing and/or commercialization.
-Arunas Slekys holds a bachelor of applied science degree in electrical engineering from the University of Toronto, an M.Sc. degree from the University of Illinois, a PhD in computer and communications engineering from UCLA and is currently Vice President of Corporate Marketing at Hughes Network Systems LLC.
+Eli Fathi holds an Electrical Engineering degree and a Master of Science degree, is the Chairman of MindBridge Analytics Inc., has served on the boards of directors of a number of community and high-tech associations and has been involved in a number of task forces and committees on outsourcing and/or commercialization.
+Arunas Slekys holds a Bachelor of Applied Science degree in electrical engineering from the University of Toronto, an M.Sc. degree from the University of Illinois, a PhD in computer and communications engineering from UCLA and is currently Vice President of Corporate Marketing at Hughes Network Systems LLC.